kermitt2/delft/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp; [4] Matthew E. Peters, Waleed Ammar, Chandra Bhagavatula, Russell Power.
 "Semi-supervised sequence tagging with bidirectional language models".
 2017. https://arxiv.org/pdf/1705.00108

+* _BERT_ transformer architecture, which can be used for sequence labelling.
+A BERT transformer architecture (with fine-tuning) is used as alternative to the above RNN architectures for sequence labeling.
+Any pre-trained TensorFlow BERT models can be used (e.g. SciBERT or BioBERT for scientific and medical texts).

+&nbsp;&nbsp;&nbsp;&nbsp; [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
+2018. https://arxiv.org/abs/1810.04805

+In addition, the following contextual embeddings can be used in combination to the previous RNN architectures:

 * the current state of the art (92.22% F1 on CoNLL2003 NER dataset, averaged over five runs), _BidLSTM-CRF_ with [ELMo](https://allennlp.org/elmo) contextualised embeddings, see:

 &nbsp;&nbsp;&nbsp;&nbsp; [5] Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, Luke Zettlemoyer.
 "Deep contextualized word representations".
 2018. https://arxiv.org/abs/1802.05365

 * Feature extraction to be used as contextual embeddings can also be obtained from _BERT_, as ELMo alternative, as explained in section 5.4 of:

-&nbsp;&nbsp;&nbsp;&nbsp; [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
-2018. https://arxiv.org/abs/1810.04805

-* _BERT_ transformer architecture, which can be used for sequence labelling.
-A BERT transformer architecture (with fine-tuning) is used as alternative to the above RNN architectures for sequence labeling.
-Any trained TensorFlow BERT models can be used.

 &nbsp;&nbsp;&nbsp;&nbsp; [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2018. https://arxiv.org/abs/1810.04805